tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

     return delegate(output_session_attributes, get_slots(intent_request))
 ```

-Comment to students that once the conversation between the user and the bot ends, the current price of bitcoin in US Dollars is fetched using the `get_btcprice()` function, the conversion from USD to BTC in done and the `close()` function is called to return a `Fulfilled` event message to Lex.
+Explain to students that once the conversation between the user and the bot ends, the current price of bitcoin in US Dollars is fetched using the `get_btcprice()` function, the conversion from USD to BTC in done and the `close()` function is called to return a `Fulfilled` event message to Lex.

 ```python
 # Get the current price of BTC in USD and make the conversion from USD to BTC.